-If you invite ten or more Milton students to your home for any occasion (e.g. team dinner, birthday party or other gathering), you need approval from the deans’ office at least 24 hours before the start of the gathering.
-We encourage families to have active adult presence whenever hosting groups of students.
+If you invite ten or more Milton students to your home for any occasion (e.g., team dinner, birthday party or other gathering), you need approval from the deans’ office at least 24 hours before the start of the gathering.
+We encourage families to have an active adult presence whenever hosting groups of students.

 Should we insure our child’s personal property?

 The School’s insurance does not cover students’ personal property.
 Parents should insure any valuable possessions that students bring to School.

 How can I view my child’s bookstore charges?